KortesmakiAB/HornRep/Questions.md

 How to add a new Country or Era/Style with MultiSelect and/or Select

-#### App.js
-searchFormState.formFields - I am sending lots of empty strings in the qstring to the api.
-The backend is expecting this and can handle it.
-But ideally, should there be a different approach?

 #### Valtio
-I'm not sure I understand the use case for `subscribe()` and `unsubscribe()`.
-I am exporting and importing the proxy state and it seems to be working.
-Can you help me understand what `subscribe()` and `unsubscribe()` do and how to use them? eg, `<WorkDetails>` When changing the form input value each keystroke is causing another API call, 2 duplicate calls, actually.
+I'm not sure I understand the use case for `subscribe()` and `unsubscribe()`. eg, `<WorkDetails>` When changing the form input value each keystroke is causing another API call, 2 duplicate calls, actually.

 ---